codebase-io/baroque/README.md

 # [The Baroque Data Transfer Format](https://baroquedt.io)

+*Hey!
+If you are bored one day, invent a new data transfer format.
+No "strings" attached.*

 > [!WARNING]
 > This is very early days and you should not use this spec in production.